 We’re consumed with ourselves.
+Everyone we know knows our station.
 “The Curse of Knowledge” puts us in a position where we can’t even comprehend what it is like to NOT know what we know.
 It’s that “imagine the world without the color blue” thing.
 We can’t.

 “Almost no one visits your restaurant, almost no one buys your bestselling book, almost no one watches the Tonight Show…

 We think we’re designing and selling to everyone, but that doesn’t match reality…

 Growth comes from person-to-person communication, from the powerful standards of ‘people like us.’
 And it comes from activating people who are ready to be activated.”